nisreenkhambati/uganda_nasal_cells/README.md

 3.	*enrichment_cibersortx_github.R*: performs gsea and ORA enrichment analysis for nasal and blood samples and estimates immune cell composition using cibersortx.
-You will need to download the GTF annotation file with PRI Regions from https://www.gencodegenes.org/human/release_44.html as this file is too large to host in this repository.
+You will need to download the comprehensive GTF annotation file with PRI Regions from https://www.gencodegenes.org/human/release_44.html as this file is too large to host in this repository.